 I get similar questions from parents when they contact me about doing an intervention.
 They want to know if their addicted family member, usually a child or adult child, is possibly suffering from depression and not an addict, or if I think the problem is environmental such as a bad marriage or money issues.

-In a sense these parents want to disqualify their son or daughter from being an addict and want to blame something else or someone else.
-On more than one occasion I have heard mothers blame their daughter-in-laws for their son’s alcoholism or drug addiction.
+In a sense, these parents want to disqualify their son or daughter from being an addict and want to blame something else or someone else.
+On more than one occasion I have heard mothers blame their daughters-in-law for their son’s alcoholism or drug addiction.
 In all these cases the sons had a prior history of drug use or had been to treatment before meeting his wife.

 Alcoholics will do anything to preserve their right to continue drinking and avoid going to treatment - even accept an ill-fitting psychiatric diagnosis.
 Nobody I know with long term sobriety regrets being sober or has a lesser quality of life as a result of it.